HomePrimary School Writing Guide

 FoundationalBuild sentence accuracyCapitals, punctuation, conjunctionsWrite and extend simple sentences

-ExpressiveDevelop voice and imaginationSensory detail, narrative structureStories, descriptions, journals
+ExpressiveDevelop voice and imaginationSensory detail, story structureStories, descriptions, journals

 FunctionalWrite for real purposesSteps, layout, clarity, audienceInstructions, letters, invitations